dingusagar/pyautoeasy/README.md

 Step 2 : Modify the sample script to suit your needs.
 --------------------------
 Lets say you wanna create a login automation.
-Follow step 1 to record all desired locations in the screen like email, password fields, submit button etc.
+Follow step 1 to record all desired locations in the screen like email field, password field, submit button etc.
 The generated sample program would look something like this.
 ```
 from pyautoeasy import ScreenPoint